-Level 1 Level 2 Level 3 Level 4 Level 5 Level 6 G.4.7.
+Level 1 Level 2 Level 3 Level 4 Level 5 G.4.6.
+Understand that a two- dimensional figure is similar to another if the second can be obtained from the first by a sequence of rotations, reflections, translations, and dilations; given two similar two- dimensional figures, describe a sequence that exhibits the similarity between them.
+(8.G.4) [Also see G.SRT.5] G.4.7.
 Use informal arguments to establish facts about the angle sum and exterior angle of triangles, about the angles created when parallel lines are cut by a transversal, and the angle-angle criterion for similarity of triangles.
 For example, arrange three copies of the same triangle so that the sum of the three angles appears to form a line, and give an argument in terms of transversals why this is so.
 (8.G.5) G.5.1.
-Know precise definitions of angle, circle, perpendicular line, parallel line, and line segment, based on the undefined notions of point, line, distance along a line, and distance around a circular arc.
-(G.CO.1) Similarity, Right Triangles, and T rigonometry Understand and apply the Pytha gorean Theorem.
-Prove theorems involving similar ity.
-G.4.8.
+Know precise defi angle, circle, perpendicu parallel line, and line seg on the undefined notions distance along a line, an around a circular arc.
+(G Similarity, Right Triangles, and Trigo onometry Understand and apply the Pythagore an Theorem.
+Prove theorems invo G.4.8.
 Apply the Pythagorean Theorem to determine unknown side lengths in right triangles in real-world and mathematical problems in two and three dimensions.
 (8.G.7) G.4.9.
 Apply the Pythagorean Theorem to find the distance between two points in a coordinate system.
-(8.G.8) G.6.1.
-Use congruence and similarity criteria for triangles to solve problems and to prove relationships in geometric figures.
-(G.SRT.5) [Also see 8.G.2 and 8.G.4] Geometric Measurement and Dir nension Explain volume formulas and us e them to solve problems.
+(8.G.8) Geometric Measurement and Dimens sion Explain volume formulas and use the em to solve problems.
 G.5.2.
-Use volume formulas for cylinders, pyramids, cones, and spheres to solve problems.
-(G.GMD.3) [Also see 7.G.6] Modeling with Geometry Apply geometric concepts in mo deling situations.
-G.6.2.
-Apply concepts of density based on area and volume in modeling situations (e.g., persons per square mile, BTUs per cubic foot).
-(G.MG.2) [Also see 7.RP.3]
+Use volume formucylinders, pyramids, conspheres to solve problem

+Modeling with Geometry

+Apply geometric concepts in modeling situations.